-Approach and Process
+Approach and process

 The research team adopted a co-creation methodology consisting of activities involving multiple stakeholders and users to design the service.
-Research was conducted 'to understand the context and the stakeholders involved in the drug internal distribution process in a hospital and with the use of drones'.
+The research was conducted 'to understand the context and the stakeholders involved in the drug internal distribution process in a hospital and with the use of drones'.
 This information allowed the research team to create a detailed overview of the current drug internal distribution process – the As Is scenario.
 Stakeholder mapping was also necessary to complete this scenario, enabling the identification and classification of stakeholder impact on the system.